TinyWebEx/common/CONTRIBUTING.md

 ### Coding guidelines

-As for simple indentation issues, please refer to the [editorconfig file](.editorconfig).
+As for simple indentation issues, please refer to the _editorconfig file_.
 Just use a [plugin](http://editorconfig.org/#download), if needed, for your editor.

 Apart from that, there are some simple rules.